 Contact our office immediately.
 Rinse your child’s mouth with warm water and place a cold compress in the area to reduce swelling.
-It is important to act quickly to increase the chances of saving the tooth, preventing infection and reducing pain.
+It is important to act quickly to increase the chances of saving the tooth, preventing infection, and reducing pain.
 If possible, try to locate the broken tooth fragment and place it in a cup of milk and bring it with you to our office.

 Contact our office immediately.
-Facial swelling could be related to a dental infection, also known as an abscess, a cut or facial trauma.
+Facial swelling could be related to a dental infection, also known as an abscess, a cut, or facial trauma.
 Place a cold compress in the area to help reduce the swelling.

-Swelling that is around the eye or causes difficulty in breathing could be a serious emergency and it is important to take your child to the emergency room.
+Swelling that is around the eye or causing difficulty in breathing could be a serious emergency and it is important to take your child to the emergency room.
 Antibiotics may be indicated for treatment.
 You can use children’s over-the-counter pain medications to alleviate the pain.